 We launched another lantern on the river.
 There were a lot more people out tonight, and many more lanterns.

 After dinner we walked in the direction where the lanterns were being launched from.
-There were thousands of people, and just as many lanterns in the sky.
+There were thousands of people, and just as many lanterns filled the sky.

 The sky was filled with lanterns, about as far as you could see